francescobaio/grocery_store_cnn/README.md

 ## 📋 Project Overview

 This project aims to develop a product classification system for grocery store shelves using convolutional neural networks.
-Such a system can be beneficial in practical applications, including:

-• **Customer Assistance**: Helping customers, including those with visual impairments, quickly locate specific products on shelves.
+Such a system can be beneficial in practical applications, including customer assistance helping customers, including those with visual impairments, quickly locate specific products on shelves.

 ## 🎯 Project Objectives